If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Explanation

-This happens because the ticket is waiting for your agents to fulfill the first reply time or the next reply time metric.
-There are currently four SLA targets that do not pause in pending status: First Reply Time, Next Reply Time, Periodic Update Time, and Total Resolution Time.
+This happens because the ticket waits for agents to fulfill the first reply time or the next reply time metric.
+There are currently four SLA targets that don't pause in pending status: First Reply Time, Next Reply Time, Periodic Update Time, and Total Resolution Time.
 Reply metrics don't change based on ticket status.
-Reply metrics are fulfilled if an agent replies with a public comment to the requester.
+You fulfill reply metrics if an agent replies with a public comment to the requester.

 Target hours showing incorrectly